 Address: 15 US-50, Stateline, NV 89449

-Feeling lucky?
+Are you feeling lucky?
 Harrah’s Casino is an excellent choice for an exciting night out in Lake Tahoe.
-Just a stone’s throw from South Lake Tahoe, this bustling casino offers all kinds of options for visitors.
+Just a stone’s throw from South Lake Tahoe, this bustling Casino offers all kinds of options for visitors.

-These include more than 1,700 slot machines and 100 table games like roulette and blackjack.
+These include over 1,700 slot machines and 100 table games like roulette and blackjack.
 There’s also a poker room and sportsbook to enjoy.

-From video poker to blackjack, the 24-hour casino has something for all, no matter whether you’re a seasoned gambler or a total beginner.
-Not to mention, the outdoor amphitheater is a fantastic spot to catch some live music under the starry Tahoe sky.
+From video poker to blackjack, the 24-hour Casino has something for all, whether you’re a seasoned gambler or a total beginner.
+The outdoor amphitheater is a fantastic spot to catch live music under the starry Tahoe sky.

-If you’re looking to play all night, Harrah’s Lake Tahoe Hotel has got you covered.
-Here you can enjoy all sorts of modern amenities, including a fitness center, pool, and hot tub.
-For families with youngsters, there’s a dedicated kids’ club and babysitting services, ensuring everyone in your group has an enjoyable experience.
+If you’re looking to play all night, Harrah’s Lake Tahoe Hotel has you covered.
+You can enjoy all modern amenities here, including a fitness center, pool, and hot tub.
+There’s a dedicated kids’ club and babysitting services for families with youngsters, ensuring everyone in your group has an enjoyable experience.

 See Related: Fun & Best Things To Do In Richmond, California